nemanjajojic/package-version.nvim/README.md

 Apart from enhancing productivity, this feature aims to reduce context switching between files.

+> [!NOTE]
+> This plugin draws inspiration from JetBrains PhpStorm IDE’s feature
+> that displays installed package versions when the `composer.json` file is open.

 ## ✨ Next Steps

 Plan is to support more package managers in the future: